-Now that we have modified field properties for the table, will enter another record to see the effects of the changes.
+Now that we have modified field properties for the table, we will enter another record to see the effects of the changes.

-- 1. Double click the STUDENTS table to open it in Datasheet view. - 2.
-The student record you entered before will be displayed.
+- 2. The student record you entered before will be displayed.
 Click in the Last Name field underneath Robbins. - 3.
 Type Stevens for the Last Name and press [Enter]. - 4.
 Type Sarah for the First Name and press [Enter].